preludetech/tutorial-getting-git/tutorial/14-cloning-and-merging.md

 You can see the live version of this website [here](PUT_YOUR_WEBSITE_URL_HERE)
 ```

-Now commit your changes and push them to Github.
+Now `commit` your changes and `push` them to Github.
 You can make sure that everything pushed correctly by using the `git branch -a -vv` command or by using the Github website.

 ## Go back to your original local repo

-At this point you should have two copied of your repo, and these will be in different directories:
+At this point you should have two copies of your repo, and these will be in different directories:

 - `personal_website`: This is our original local repo.
 This is where we did all the contact and portfolio feature page work
 - `personal_website_copy`: We created this with our `git clone` command and we just added a new branch and commit here.